Nonclassical Berry-Esseen inequalities and accuracy of the bootstrap: Higher-order Berry--Esseen inequalities

-We establish unform approximation bounds between probability distributions of $S_{n}$ and $\St_{n}$ on the set \(\BCl\) of all Euclidean balls in $\R^{\dimp}$.
-Theorem \ref{theor:NcBE} treats the case when \(\{X_{i}\}_{i=1}^{n}\) are i.i.d.; the case of independent but not necessarily identically distributed vectors \(\{X_{i}\}_{i=1}^{n}\) is considered in Theorem \ref{theor:NcBE_noniid}.
+We establish uniform approximation bounds between probability distributions of $S_{n}$ and $\St_{n}$ on the set \(\BCl\) of all Euclidean balls in $\R^{\dimp}$.
+Theorems \ref{theor:NcBE} and \ref{theor:NcBE_noniid} treat the cases when \(\{X_{i}\}_{i=1}^{n}\) are i.i.d. and independent but not necessarily identically distributed vectors correspondingly.
+For the case of i.i.d. summands $X_{i}$ (and, hence, i.i.d. $\Zy_{i}$) denote